dewi-alliance/hotspot-manufacturers/applications/ResIOT X1 Full-Miner.md

 * Customizable alerts whenever a gateway timeouts or is offline
 * Read and handle the miner sensor readings: ResIOT X1 is shipped with built-in temperature, accelerometer and shock sensors.
 Smart triggers can then be configured based on user logic rules.
 * Remotely update software on the hotspot on-demand or via scheduled tasks
-* Remotely access your gateway on-demand: this feature is optional and relies on the security signatures provided by the Infineon Optiga Trust X secure element used by the gateway
+* Remotely access your gateway on-demand (optional)
 <br><p align="center"><img src="./resiot/heliumconsolepreview.png" alt="ResIOT X1 Banner"/></p>

 ## Contact Info